 Five Things You Should Know About Environmental Artist Lorna Jordan

 Award-winning environmental artist Lorna Jordan makes work that is focused on connecting communities to their environments.
-As described on her website, Jordan’s projects are “situated within diverse contexts such as downtowns, parklands, ecological reserves, watersheds, buildings, and water reclamation plants.”
+Jordan’s projects are “situated within diverse contexts such as downtowns, parklands, ecological reserves, watersheds, buildings, and water reclamation plants.”
 Among her upcoming projects is the design of public art elements for the City of Madison, Wisconsin’s new Central Park, a commission that is being realized with the support of an MICD 25 grant from the NEA.

 In her own words, here are five things we learned about Jordan during a recent conversation.

 1. Lorna’s art practice is driven by curiosity.

 I’ve always been really curious, and I’m interested in a lot of different things.
 I’ve developed an interdisciplinary approach to creating my work so I draw upon sculpture, ecology, architecture, infrastructure, and theater.
 My dad was trained as an engineer so I have that also in my background.
 I like to express a “systems aesthetic”—meaning that you’re thinking about ecological systems or transportation systems or park systems—and to really conceive a project as a total network of relationships, but expressed as art.
 I think about art as this umbrella in which all these different things can occur.